The Environment Manager system consists of the Environment Manager Console, Environment Manager Agent, Personalization Server and Database.

 The console is an administrative tool to create and manage configurations.
 The agent resides on the controlled computers and can receive configurations from the Management Center or third party deployment system to manage the machine and user environment.
 The console also provides a live connection to the Personalization Database.

-The Personalization Server runs as a website, using IIS on either Windows Server 2003 or 2008.
+The Personalization Server runs as a website, using IIS on Windows Server (see also Maintained Platforms Matrix).
 Client machines (Tier 1) connect through HTTP(s) handlers, and the Console uses WCF Services.

 The Personalization Server acts as a broker between the Client and Database, providing a secure channel to read and write the Personalization data.
 It is designed to support thousands of users simultaneously and multiple Personalization Servers can be configured in parallel to use a single Database.

 Environment Manager can operate either in Standalone or Enterprise mode.
 In Standalone mode, the console saves its settings directly to the local system.
 In Enterprise mode, different configurations can be deployed to the controlled computers depending on your system requirements.
 This help describes the use of Environment Manager in Standalone mode.